Awesome Walking Tracks in Gisborne

 7. Okitu Bush (20-30 Minutes Loop)

-Coastal views, native forest and wonderful wildlife await in the Okitu Bush Scenic Reserve, just 7km out of Gisborne.
+Coastal views, native forest and wonderful wildlife await in the Okitu Bush Scenic Reserve, just 7km (4 miles) out of Gisborne.
 The area is protected and maintained for native birds, so be sure to keep your eyes peeled as you wander over footbridges in dense native forest.
 A lookout platform along the way reveals an awesome view of Wainui Beach and the surrounding hills.

 Location: On State Highway 35 at Wainui Beach.